6 Cuban migrants taken into custody after coming ashore in Miami Beach, 3 others stopped in Islamorada

 MIAMI BEACH, FLA.
 (WSVN) - Six Cuban migrants were taken into federal custody after making landfall on a homemade vessel in Miami Beach.

-According to U.S. Border Patrol, the group of four adult males and two adult females arrived around 10 a.m., Friday after spending nearly two weeks at sea.
+According to U.S. Border Patrol, the group of four men and two women arrived at around 10 a.m. on Friday after spending nearly two weeks at sea.

 Video sent to 7News showed the group stepping off the vessel near 53rd Street.